 Defence IQ: Here IDET, but also at IDEX in Abu Dhabi in February, I noticed several pictures on the monitors presented, how are these workstations tasked?

-ZACH: The simulator system comprises the VERA-NG console as a workplace for operators/trainees, a simulator console as a workplace for instructors/trainers, a central processing station and receiving universal military module.
+ZACH: The simulator system comprises the VERA-NG console as a workplace for operators/trainees, a central processing station and receiving universal military module.

 Defence IQ: What can they simulate?